Financial irregularities: NAB files references against top NTS officials

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB) Rawalpindi has filed a reference in the accountability court against top officials of the National Testing Service (NTS) over alleged mal-administration and financial irregularities which caused loss of more than Rs158 million to the organisation.
+ISLAMABAD: The National Accountability Bureau (NAB) Rawalpindi has filed a reference in the accountability court against top officials of the National Testing Service (NTS) over alleged mal-administration and financial irregularities which caused loss of more than Rs158m to the organisation.

 The corruption reference has been filed against Haroon Rashid, ex-chief executive officer (CEO) of NTS, Tahir Maqbool Khakwani, ex-additional director, Waqar Sami, ex-company secretary, Faizul Akbar, ex-additional director operations, Kamil Ahmad, M Javaid, ex-regional head, Yaqoob Jan, deputy director, Imran Khan ex-regional head of NTS.